nponsard/ariel-os/book/src/ble.md

 If you want to learn more about BLE concepts, you can read the [TrouBLE documentation](https://embassy.dev/trouble/#_concepts).

+### Optional configuration

+There are some settings exposed via environment variables that you may want to change depending on your use case:

+- `CONFIG_BLE_MTU`: Maximum Transmission Unit (unit: bytes), the default is 27 for better compatibility, newer versions of BLE allow for up to 251.
+- `CONFIG_BLE_MAX_CONNS`: Maximum number of concurrent connections to be handled by the BLE stack, the default is 1 to reduce memory usage.
+If you need to connect to multiple devices or serve multiple devices, increase this value.
+- `CONFIG_BLE_MAX_CHANNELS`: Maximum number of concurrent channels to be handled by the BLE stack, the default is 1 to reduce memory usage.
+Increase this value if you want to use multiple channels.
+GATT services use only one channel.

+### Configure a static address for debugging/testing

+By default Ariel OS will use the registered (public) address of the module or generate one from the device identity.
+It is recommended to keep this behavior when deploying your application.

+For debugging/testing purposes or when developing a BLE driver you may need to set the address to a static value.
+To do that, select the `ble-config-static-mac` [laze module][laze-modules-book] and set your wanted address using the `CONFIG_BLE_STATIC_MAC` environment variable.
+The expected format is a hexadecimal representation of the 6 bytes address, colon separator is optional.
+Example: `CONFIG_BLE_STATIC_MAC=02:aa:aa:aa:aa:aa`.

 ### Using the BLE stack

 To use BLE in your application, you need to get the pre-configured stack and build the host object from it: